PhotoBiz LLC Logo

 Add or update the title at the top of your gallery page.

 Every gallery page should have a clear title that explains what the gallery contains.
-Add or update a Title Block at the top of your page.
+Add or update a Title Block at the top of the page.
 The text inside the Title Block automatically becomes the page’s H1 tag, which is the most important heading on the page for search engines.

 Use only one main H1 title per page.
 This keeps the page structure clear for search engines and visitors.